SamPlaysKeys/Obsidian-Gitlab-Issues-Plugin/docs/Feature_Project-Picker.md

 ## Motivation

-The Project Picker feature addresses a critical limitation in the GitLab Plugin's original design.
+The Project Picker feature addresses a critical limitation in the GitLab Issues Plugin's original design.
 Initially, the plugin required users to configure a single, fixed project ID in the settings, which severely limited its usefulness for users who work across multiple GitLab projects.

 ### Problems with the Original Approach
 - **Single Project Limitation**: Users could only create issues in one pre-configured project